Alazaizeh/data-structures-and-algorithms/code401/trees/README.md

 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 The time complexity for Search for element or inserting an element to the list is O(log n) that because it halves the input set in each iteration, we ignore half of nodes each iteration.

-preOrder & inOrder & postOrder: O(n)
+preOrder & inOrder & postOrder: iterate throgth all elements O(n)

 ## API
 <!-- Description of each method publicly available to your Linked List -->